psmadal1203/Mass-Shooting-Analysis-Project/README.md

 2. Load the dataset into Power BI.
 3. Open the Power BI report files in the "reports/" folder.
 4. Explore and analyze the visualizations.

-## Contact

-For any questions or support, please contact us at support@intellipaat.com.

----

-**© Copyright Intellipaat.
-All rights reserved.**